englishphilosophy/english-philosophical-texts/GUIDELINES.md

 consecutive line break anywhere inside it.
-Single line breaks may be used anywhere in the paragraph for the sake of readability, and we encourage you to use them throughout to ensure that no line of text exceeds 80 characters in length.
-(Or better yet, just use Atom's 'Reflow Selection' feature to automate this process, as explained above.)
+Single line breaks may be used anywhere in the paragraph for the sake of readability, and we encourage you to use them throughout to ensure that no line of text exceeds 80 characters in length (or better yet, just use Atom's 'Reflow Selection' feature to automate this process, as explained above).
 Markit treats a single line break as equivalent to a single space (and any additional spaces at the start or end of a line are ignored).
 Use two consecutive line breaks to indicate the start of a new paragraph.